NASA Chief Technologist

-The Chief Technologist is the most senior technology position at the National Aeronautics and Space Administration (NASA).
-The Chief Technologist serves as the principal advisor to the NASA Administrator in technology policy and programs, and as interface to the national and international engineering community.
-The position helps "communicate how NASA technologies benefit space missions and the day-to-day lives of Americans."
+The chief technologist was the most senior technology position at the National Aeronautics and Space Administration (NASA).
+The chief technologist had served as the principal advisor to the NASA Administrator in technology policy and programs, and as interface to the national and international engineering community.
+The position had "communicate how NASA technologies benefit space missions and the day-to-day lives of Americans."
+This position was eliminated in March 2025 as part of the Trump's administration reduction in force as a "cost-cutting measure".